Thursday, 21 August 2014

-...visited the 390th BG Memorial air museum housed in the original wartime control tower of Framlingham station 153 located just outside Parham village, some five miles from Framlingham.
+... the 390th BG Memorial air museum housed in the original wartime control tower of Framlingham station 153 is located just outside Parham village, some five miles from Framlingham.
 On display are recovered aircraft wreckage and engines, uniforms, documents, photos and rare memorabilia.

 We also stopped at Rougham, east of Bury St Edmunds, from where the 94th BG flew during the war.
 Here the control tower has again been remarkably restored and preserved while the rest of the airfield is mostly given over to an industrial estate..